 - Surface issues that stem from multiple causes.
 In many instances, a slow startup time might occur because the app has initialized too many SDKs.
 As a result, the user backgrounds the app out of frustration just to launch it again and have it crash.
 You now have two ways to uncover the root cause of the issue — by analyzing sessions with bloated startup times or through investigating crashes.

-Embrace is the only mobile-centric data analytics and observability company that empowers enterprises to transform their businesses in a mobile-first world.
+Embrace is a data driven toolset to help mobile engineers build better experiences.
 With actionable data and insights derived from 100% of mobile user experiences, engineering and data science teams proactively uncover, prioritize, and instantly solve issues before they affect a business’ bottom line.